MaxenceGiraud/MachineLearningAlgos/mla/rl/readme.md

 Here, $\alpha_t(s,a)$ is a learning rate that can depend, for instance, on the number of times the algorithm has visited the state-action pair $(s, a)$.

-## Deep Q-Learning
+## Deep Q-Learning (DQN)

 Deep Q-Learning used a neural network to approximate $Q$ functions.
-On the contrary of Q-Learning, with DQN (Deep Q Network) we can have continuous state and action spaces.
+On the contrary of Q-Learning, with DQN we can have continuous state and action spaces.

 The parameters of the neural network are denoted by $\theta$.
 *   As input, the network takes a state $s$,